grpc/proposal/A39-xds-http-filters.md

 - Every config in the list must be of a known type, as identified by the map value proto message type.
 Any unknown config type will cause the resource to be NACKed.
+- The fields in the filter config should be validated by the filter implementation.
+Any validation error will cause the resource to be NACKed.
 - Note that gRPC will *not* fail validation if the map key specifies a filter instance name that does not exist in the `HttpConnectionManager` filter list.
 This is because during an update, the xDS client code